Quaternion algebras and square power classes over biquadratic extensions: Multiplicities of unexceptional summands

 In \cite{CMSS}, the decomposition provided by Proposition \ref{prop:CMSS.main} begins by constructing certain subspaces of $[F^\times]$ and uses them to produce modules that ultimately become $Y_0,Y_1,Y_2,Y_3,Y_4, Z_1$, and $Z_2$.
 We will exhibit these subspaces by using diagrams to depict various equations; in these drawings, if we draw an arrow between two elements, then this indicates that the operator acts on the source of the arrow to produce the terminus of the arrow.
+(To help cut down on the size of diagrams, we will adopt the convention that an element which has no arrows emanating from it is to be considered fixed under the action of both $\sigma_1$ and $\sigma_2$.)
 A diagram that includes multiple arrows is then a system of simultaneous equations.
-For example, encodes the simultaneous equations $[\alpha]^{1+\sigma_2} = [\beta]$ and $[\alpha]^{1+\sigma_1} = [\gamma]$.
-The relevant subspaces are denoted $\mathfrak{A},\mathfrak{B},\mathfrak{C},\mathfrak{D},\mathfrak{V},\mathfrak{W}_B,$ and $\mathfrak{W}_C$, and are shown in Figure \ref{fig:first.filtration.diagrams}.
+For example, encodes the simultaneous equations $[\alpha]^{1+\sigma_2} = [\beta]$ and $[\alpha]^{1+\sigma_1} = [\gamma]$, where $[\beta]$ and $[\gamma]$ are both fixed elements.
+The relevant subspaces are denoted $\mathscr{A},\mathscr{B},\mathscr{C},\mathscr{D},\mathscr{V},\mathscr{W}_B,$ and $\mathscr{W}_C$, and are shown in Figure \ref{fig:first.filtration.diagrams}.

 We now recall the essential details of the construction of the unexceptional modules from \cite{CMSS}.
 Readers who are interested in more details can consult \cite[Th.~2]{CMSS} and the first two paragraphs of the proof of \cite[Th.~1]{CMSS}.